-Sentence construction is a skill which needs to be developed.
+Sentence building is a skill that needs to be developed.
 Teachers can help develop that skill by undertaking exercises on how a sentence can be expanded and thus the writing can be refined.

-The ‘expand sentences’ activity will add a new dimension to your child’s writing process.
+The ‘sentence construction’ activity will add a new dimension to your child’s writing process.
 I make sure to practice this activity once a week.
 It enables creativity while improving writing skills.

 To the left of the above anchor chart are a few simple steps teachers can take to incorporate sentence expansion into their writing instruction.

 They are merely questions which the child has to answer and incorporate in his/her sentence.

 It is a rather vague sentence because it does not actually explain anything.
 The first step in adding life to a sentence could be inserting an adjective.
 Adjectives are describing words and one of the most effective ways to describe a sentence.

 Mom is in the tiny kitchen.